lahdekorpi/klipsustreamer/README.md

 Download or clone the sources and open the project with Xcode, then build.
 ### Option 3
 Run:
-`sudo wget https://github.com/lahdekorpi/klipsustreamer/releases/download/v1.0.0/klipsustreamer -O /usr/local/bin/klipsustreamer`
+`sudo wget https://github.com/lahdekorpi/klipsustreamer/releases/download/v1.0.0/klipsustreamer -O /usr/local/bin/klipsustreamer && chmod a+rx /usr/local/bin/klipsustreamer`
 _Make sure you have /usr/local/bin in your $PATH_

 ## Usage